ckarageorgkaneen/airtrack-v1/README.md

-# README
+# airtrack

-This is the code for the air-track project.
+This is the code for the Air-Track project.
 Find more informatoin under [neuro-airtrack.com/](http://www.neuro-airtrack.com/).